The process of specialized, programmatic accreditation is voluntary, and it involves rigorous internal and external reviews.

 Recognition from the French Ministry of Education

-ISM is recognized as a private establishment of higher education in France with an official status from the French Ministry of Education: Etablissement d'enseignement supérieur privé technique.
+ISM is registered as a private establishment of higher education in France with an official status from the French Ministry of Education: Etablissement d'enseignement supérieur privé.
 ISM's International MBA, DBA and PhD programs are recognized as higher education programs.

 ISM is a member of the Association to Advance Collegiate Schools of Business (AACSB International).